rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240226_New York Times Podcasts.md

 *  How are you?
 *  Hey, how are you?
 *  I'm good.
-*  So as promised, we wanted to check back in with you.
+*  So, as promised, we wanted to check back in with you.
 *  Yes.
-*  And it's now Friday, the 14th of July, and we're going to be having a very special
+*  It's now Friday afternoon.
+*  This was the day that your transfer was scheduled to happen.
 *  So I wonder if you can just catch us up on what's happened since we last spoke with you
 *  a couple days ago.
 *  Sure.
 *  So later on that night, like at seven o'clock, I got a response, but it was kind of like
-*  lawyer response and a very much of we don't really know yet what's going on.
+*  a lawyer response and a very much of, we don't really know yet what's going on.
-*  You know, we'll be in touch as we figure things out.
+*  We'll be in touch as we figure things out.
 *  So after I got that, I just sent an email directly to my doctor and I said, you know,
 *  you got to shoot me straight.
 *  What's going on?